This is a guide to private-friendly apps and services. I’ve only included reliable and easy-to-use services. They will help you:

 Difficulty Level: Easy to Medium (you need to set up a new cloud service, and copy files to a new cloud)

 It doesn’t make sense to store unencrypted files on a server.
 It makes them available to company employees and potential hackers.

-I recommend Seafile –a “zero-knowledge” cloud provider — all the files you upload to the Seacloud are encrypted before they leave your computer.
-This means the company never has access to your encryption keys.
+I recommend Seafile — it’s an open source cloud storage platform cloud provider.
+All the files you upload to the Seafile cloud are encrypted before they leave your computer, and Seafile never has access to your encryption keys.
 The price of the service is $10 per month.

 Note: Previously, I was recommending SpiderOak, but after further testing I found the apps to be too problematic.

 The Problem: Your text messages are not encrypted and may be recorded.

 The Solution: Use Telegram instead — a private messaging application.

 Telegram is a messaging app with a focus on speed and privacy.
 It works for user seeking casual privacy.
 If you need more privacy than Telegram, see these apps: